Len-Fid/challenge-collecting-data/README.md

 * The code can be run through [this file in Jupyter Notebook](https://github.com/Len-Fid/challenge-collecting-data/blob/main/scraping_that_demo.ipynb)
 * Demo version containing 30 links can be seen in [this file](https://github.com/Len-Fid/challenge-collecting-data/blob/main/scraping_that_demo.ipynb)

+## Walk through of this DIY scraping challenge:

+* Locating elements of the source code of the requisite URL from the immoweb.be/en web site
+* Extracting targeted elements (links) asynchronously per web get and saving these links by creating a list in a soup file for parsing
+* Creating a data frame using pandas for approximately 10,000 inputs
+* Saving everything in a CSV file

 ## Dataset details:
 Dataset contains the following columns :